Counterfactual Identifiability of Bijective Causal Models: Neural Methods for Causal Estimation

 \citet{kocaoglu2018causalgan} and \citet{zevcevic2021relating} use adversarial training and Graph Neural Networks (GNNs)~\cite{wu2020comprehensive}, respectively, to learn implicit SCMs from observational data, assuming knowledge of the causal diagram and the Markovian assumption.
 Learned SCMs are then used for answering interventional queries $(\mathcal{L}_2)$, which are known to be identifiable given the Markovianity assumption~\citep[Corol.~2]{bareinboim2022pearl}.

-\citet{pawlowski2020deep} and \citet{sanchez2021vaca} use deep conditional generative models of various forms, structured according to the known causal diagram, to learn the SCM from observational data assuming no unobserved confounding.
-The learned SCMs are further used for interventional and counterfactual estimation. \citet{sanchez2021diffusion} uses diffusion denoising probabilistic models to learn conditional distribution of images given some labeled attributes, which are further used for counterfactual image generation.
+\citet{pawlowski2020deep} and \citet{sanchez2021vaca} use deep conditional generative models of various forms, structured according to the known causal diagram, to learn the SCM from observational data assuming no unobserved confounding (Markovain SCM).
+The learned SCMs are further used for interventional and counterfactual estimation. \citet{sanchez2021diffusion} uses diffusion denoising probabilistic models to learn conditional distribution of images given labeled attributes, which are further used for counterfactual image generation.
 However, they do not have any identifiability analysis.
 In fact \citet{non-ident} shows counterfactual non-identifiability of generation mechanisms of multi-dimensional variables from observational data in Markovian settings.
+To assess the quality of non-identifiable image counterfactuals in Markovian SCMs, \citet{monteiro2023measuring} revisits axiomatic definition of counterfactuals by measuring their \textit{composition}, \textit{reversibility}, and \textit{effectiveness}.

 \citet{xia2022neural} use Generative Adversarial Networks (GANs)~\cite{goodfellow2014generative} to learn proxy SCMs from observational and interventional data, assuming knowledge of (non-Markovian) causal diagram, and discrete endogenous variables.
 They utizile the proxy SCM for counterfactual $(\mathcal{L}_3)$ identification and estimation.
 Gumbel-Max SCMs~\cite{oberst2019counterfactual} and their generalizations~\cite{lorberbom2021learning} have been used for counterfactual estimation of categorical variables from observational data.
 However, we focus mostly on continuous domains.